Formula 1 98

-Formula 1 98 is a racing video game developed by Visual Science and published by Psygnosis exclusively for PlayStation.
-It is the sequel to the 1997 video game Formula 1 97 and was based on the 1998 Formula One World Championship.
+Formula 1 98 is a 1998 racing video game developed by Visual Science and published by Psygnosis for the PlayStation.
+It is the sequel to the 1997 game Formula 1 97 and was based on the 1998 Formula One World Championship.
+It is the first game in the Formula One series to not be released for Windows.

 Overview

 Following the departure of Bizarre Creations, Psygnosis offered Reflections Interactive the chance to develop Formula 1 98, but they pulled out to make Driver.
 Visual Science were hired to make the game.
 The game was then rushed for release to coincide with the final race of the 1998 Formula One World Championship.
-As a result of this, the game ended up being very poorly-received by various gaming publications.
+As a result of this, the game ended up being poorly-received by various gaming publications.
 Despite this, the game was a best-seller in the UK.

 Circuits

 The game features 16 official Formula One circuits based on the 1998 Formula One World Championship plus 2 hidden tracks which can be accessed with cheat codes.
-One is based upon a Hippodrome, although it says "Coloseum" in the selection screen and the other one is a Stunttrack.
+One is based on a hippodrome, although it says "Colosseum" in the selection screen, and the other is a stunt track.

 Teams and drivers

 The game features all of the official teams and drivers that competed in the 1998 Formula One World Championship, although like with its predecessor, Formula 1 97, Jacques Villeneuve's name and image are not featured due to him copyrighting both.
-The game refers to him as 'Williams Driver 1'.
+The game refers to him as 'Williams Driver 1' and lists his nationality as 'Outer Mongolian'.